· 6 min read

 Part Two (Marriage Proper):

-This is important to understand, because when the angel visits Joseph and tells him not to be afraid to take Mary home as his wife, he is essentially giving Joseph instructions to move from the first stage of marriage to the second - to take Marry home as his wife, ending the year long waiting period early (with the one clearly stated acceptation that the physical consummation did not happen in Joseph and Mary’s marriage until after the birth of Jesus - verse 25).
+When the angel visits Joseph and tells him not to be afraid to take Mary home as his wife, he is essentially giving Joseph instructions to move from the first stage of marriage to the second - to take Marry home as his wife, ending the year long waiting period early (with the one clearly stated exception that the physical consummation did not happen in Joseph and Mary’s marriage until after the birth of Jesus - verse 25).

-This entering into the second marriage stage accomplished much.
+This entering into the second marriage stage early accomplished much.
 It protected Mary from public disgrace.
 It legitimized her pregnancy socially and silenced any accusations against her.
-And it made the child legally Joseph's - giving him adoptive rights and naming rights and legitimizes the geneological thread Matthew includes in the beginning of the gospel.
+And it made the child legally Joseph's - giving him adoptive rights and naming rights and legitimizing the genealogical thread Matthew includes in the beginning of the gospel.

-Royal claims were always paternal, legal standing was always paternal.
+Claim to loyalty was always paternal.
+Legal standing was always paternal.
 While Mary's role was essential for incarnation, Joseph's role was essential for covenant legitimacy.

-While modern western readers might be tempted to think because Jesus was not Joseph’s biological son that somehow that softens from Jesus’ claim to the throne, near eastern minds and Jewish readers would’ve had no problem reconciling Jesus' royal standing.
+While modern western readers might be tempted to think because Jesus was not Joseph’s biological son, this somehow softens from Jesus’ claim to the throne, the near-eastern mind of Jewish readers would’ve had no problem reconciling Jesus' royal standing.
 Legal sonship in the Torah is always real sonship.
 Moses was adopted.
 Ester was an adopted orphan.
-Israel itself is adopted and called “my firstborn son” by God himself.
+Israel itself is adopted and called “my firstborn son” by God Himself.

-This was a radical demonstration of faith by Joseph and put his righteousness and compassion on display.
-Even before the visit from the angel, Joseph plans to divorce Mary quietly protecting her as best he could from shame.
-But after the angelic visit He further demonstrates his compassion by forgoing any rigid legalistic Jewish custom keeping in exchange for covenant faithfulness and mercy.
+This radical demonstration of faith by Joseph put his righteousness and compassion on display.
+Even before the visit from the angel, Joseph plans to divorce Mary quietly, thereby protecting her as best he could from shame.
+But after the angelic visit he further demonstrates his compassion by forgoing any rigid, legalistic Jewish custom-keeping in exchange for covenant faithfulness and mercy.

 What a beautiful picture of a husband covering his wife.
 A husband beginning his marriage by demonstrating faithful obedience to God, and compassion toward his new bride.
 Joseph is a real man's man and becomes the very first new covenant example of adoptive fatherhood — a man who has “Received the Spirit of adoption” Paul talks about in Romans 8:15.
 Joseph claimed and named Jesus as his own even though Jesus was not biologically his child.
-Because in the mind of God, adoption isn’t an alternate plan.
-It’s His perfectly designed path for redemption.
+Because in the mind of God, adoption isn’t an alternate plan; it’s His perfectly designed path toward redemption.

 In the message delivered by the angel, Joseph is also told the origin of the child.
-“For the child who has been conceived in her if of the Holy Spirit.”
-This is the same language used in the creation story of Genesis 1 when the earth was without form and void, and darkness was upon the face of the deep until the Spirit came and hovered or brooded over the waters.
+“For the child who has been conceived in her is of the Holy Spirit” (v.
+20).
+This is the same language used in the creation story of Genesis 1 when the earth was without form and void, and darkness was upon the face of the deep until the Spirit came and hovered, or brooded, over the waters.
 This is also the same language used in Acts 2 when the Holy Spirit comes upon the early disciples, filling them with the Holy Spirit, empowering them to speak in other tongues.
-The genesis of life is always through the power of the Spirit of life.
+Matthew reminds his readers - the genesis of life is always through the power of the Spirit of life.

 The angel's message to Joseph is incredible - the same power that made the universe and all it contains, has now brought life to Mary's womb.